 NJPAC Jazz Advisor, bassist, composer and bandleader Christian McBride has played everything from Monk to Funk.
 But this latest project is his most ambitious yet: The Movement Revisited, a full-length work for jazz orchestra, vocalists and orators, celebrating the great leaders of The Civil Rights Movement.
 The words—and the praises—of Rosa Parks, Malcolm X, Muhammad Ali, Martin Luther King, Jr. and President Barack Obama will be spoken and sung in this inspiring performance.
 This all-encompassing work transcends the topical and the political and crosses into the realm of the spiritual, celebrating not just what it means to be Black in America but what it means to be human on this earth.
 Orators Sonia Sanchez, Willie Perdomo, John Murillo and Dion Graham will accompany the Christian McBride Big Band, reading excerpts from The Movement Revisited.
+The choir from the original recording, Voice of the Flame (VOTF), will also perform.

 |Your safety is our priority.
 Please read about all of NJPAC’s health precautions and safety requirements before purchasing your ticket.|